GoannaCodes/JavaScriptFCC/Numbers Operations/README.md

 `var myVar = 87;`\
 `myVar++;` <- now outputs 88

+This is the equivalent of doing:\
+`myVar = 87 + 1;` which also results in 88 and eliminates the need to make another assignment.

 Decrementing:\
 `var myVar = 11;`\
 `myVar--;` <- now outputs 10

+This is the equivalent of doing:\
+`myVar = 11 - 1;` which also results in 10 and eliminates the need to make another assignment.

 ## Compound Assignment
 It is common to use assignments to modify the contents of a variable.\